 Roving Revolutionaries: Armenians and the Connected Revolutions in the Russian, Iranian, and Ottoman Worlds.
 Oakland: UC Press, 2019.

-Co-winner of the Der Mugrdechian SAS Outstanding Book Award
+Der Mugrdechian Outstanding Book Award 2019, Society for Armenian Studies

 Reflections of Armenian Identity in History and Historiography.
 Co-edited with Touraj Daryaee.
 Irvine: Samuel Jordan Center for Persian Studies, 2018.